michaelhenry/Rates/README.md

 # API

-This App uses api from [Currency Layer](https://currencylayer.com), Please check their [Documentation](https://currencylayer.com/documentation) for for information.
+This App uses api from [Currency Layer](https://currencylayer.com), Please check their [Documentation](https://currencylayer.com/documentation) for more information.

 # SETUP